 Do Some Mortgage Homework Together

 Get to know the mortgage landscape of your chosen area first.
-On your next date, put on some coffee and pour over local mortgage rates.
+On your next date, put on some coffee and pour over mortgage types and rates.
 Don’t forget to read on educated predictions in terms of variable and fixed rates.
 Also, brush up your knowledge on the difference between variable and fixed rates so, together, you can decide on which option suits your lifestyle best.
 Try this mortgage calculator to give you an idea of what you can borrow.

 In terms of mortgage shopping, know that the more options you have, the better.
 This is where your mortgage knowledge will kick in.
 A common home shopping mortgage myth is that no matter the type of home you’re buying, you need to pay at least a 20 percent down payment.